 What a game changer!
 For a fabulous softened kale salad, try my Kale Pomegranate Salad with Feta.

 - Kale is a super food and incredibly nutritious.
 It is filled with Vitamin A, C and K and it even has some good old fiber!
 Kale can also help with weight loss and diabetes.
 If you want to read more about Kale's nutritional advantages, an article from EatThis.com discusses all of kale's health benefits.

 - Kale is delicious, but only if prepared correctly.
 If you try eating plain kale, you may be left feeling like eating vegetables is no longer for you.
 Without the proper technique, kale is rough and bitter, but don't worry I have a solution!

 - It only takes 10 minutes to transform your kale into a delicious treat.
 You can make a large batch of this kale recipe and it will stay good in the fridge for 2 days.
 Hello Easy Lunch!

 - This technique only takes a few ingredients, that you most likely already have in the fridge and pantry.

 This massaged kale works great in almost any salad.
-I love lighter dressings on raw kale salads, like my creamy balsamic dressing, homemade greek dressing or my apple cider vinaigrette.
+I love lighter dressings on raw kale salads, like my creamy balsamic dressing and homemade greek dressing.
 If you are looking to lose weight, the olive oil and lemon juice already on the salad tastes really great too.
 Toss in some red pepper flakes for added flavor or add a little balsamic vinegar.

-Kale also tastes delicious tossed in soups.
-Check out my Chunky Vegetable Soup recipe!
+Kale also tastes delicious tossed in soups, like this Garden Vegetable Soup.

 It is so YUMMY.
 When it comes to soup, you don't have to worry about massaging it because the bitterness will cook out.